Dena Mwana

 Dena Mwana is a gospel singer and composer originally from the Democratic Republic of the Congo (DRC).

 Nominated several times and awarded at the African Gospel Music & Media Awards in 2013 and 2019 in London, she has shared the stage with several renowned artists and has already performed more than two hundred performances in more than 16 countries in the world.
 Today, she is considered a reference in French-speaking gospel music.

 Mwana is signed to Motown Gospel Africa, an American gospel music recording label based in Africa under the Universal Music Group record company through its African subsidiary Universal Music Africa.

-Biography
+In July 2025, Mwana was ranked fourth on Billboard France's chart of the most-streamed Congolese artists in France, limited to those who began their careers in either the DRC or the Republic of the Congo.

+Early life

-Mwana was born on December 27, 1986, in Kinshasa, Democratic Republic of Congo; her name at birth was Denise Mwanakitata Muwayi.
+Mwana was born on December 27, 1986, in Kinshasa, Zaire; her name at birth was Denise Mwanakitata Muwayi.
 She is the sixth child, from a family of eight children.
 Mwana began singing in public as part of a church choir, "Notre dame de Grâce", in Kinshasa at the age of 13 and she was their music director by the age of 18.
 In 1998, the choir rose to prominence over a patriotic hymn, which was copied by schools across the DRC, making her vocal style well-known across the country.

 Career

-Early career

 In 2003, the professor of Music at the National Institute of the Arts, Rigobert Mbila, suggested that Mwana set up her own singing group.
 By 2004, her first band, Acapella Thematic Musical Group, was born.

 In 2006, Mwana emigrated to the United States to pursue a career in gospel music, settling in Virginia.
 From 2008, Mwana decided to split her time between the US and the DRC, joining the Philadelphia Mission Choir in Kinshasa as cantor.
 Her Christian faith is central to her singing, compositions and performance.